I/O Functions

 - Close a file when done:

-- very important to permanently save file! - Test for end of file:
+fclose(fptr);- very important to permanently save file! - Test for end of file:

-to the beginning of file- The I/O functions above have more general versions for working with files, not just
+feof(fptr)returns 1 if end, 0 otherwise fflush(fptr)- flush the buffer - usually for outputrewind(fptr)- setfptrto the beginning of file- The I/O functions above have more general versions for working with files, not just

-prefix on the name and addfileptr
+stdin/stdout: put anfprefix on the name and addfileptrparameter:-

 -